Call Us On:

 Interim Injunctions

-Granted before or during court proceedings an interim injunction maintains the status quo until a final decision is made by the judge(s).
+Granted before or during court proceedings, an interim injunction maintains the status quo until a final decision is made by the judge.
+These are particularly useful in urgent cases where waiting for a trial would cause irreversible harm.

 Issued after a trial or by consent, a permanent injunction provides a long-term solution to the dispute.